18F/18f.gsa.gov/_posts/2016-10-24-embracing-opportunities-to-improve-and-innovate.md

 and have taken significant steps to strengthen 18F’s operations.
 We brought in an independent third party to review our financial processes and controls.
-We have instituted additional controls around agency agreements, including review of agreements by the Chief Financial Officer (CF) and General Counsel, and we are also amending our timekeeping system to detect any work being done outside of the performance period or without signed agreements.
+We have instituted additional controls around agency agreements, including review of agreements by the Chief Financial Officer (CFO) and General Counsel, and we are also amending our timekeeping system to detect any work being done outside of the performance period or without signed agreements.
 We have conducted a reconciliation of past agreements to